-- Students who were not initially English proficient and whose date of entry into United States schools is less than 24 months prior to their date tested are excluded from both the numerator and denominator of this indicator. - Students included in the denominator who are not tested are not included in the numerator when calculating the proportion of students who meet or exceed expectations.
+• Students included in the denominator who are not tested are not included in the numerator when calculating the proportion of students who meet or exceed expectations.

 Note: EOCEP scores for students who take the Biology 1 end-of-course assessment in middle school will not be included in the Preparing for Success Indicator for middle schools.